 Given the history of economic thought about downward price stickiness, this comes as little surprise for economists.
-After all, both Keynes6 and Friedman7 alike, the two great antagonists of the field, had agreed that a real devaluation through wage and price cuts is difficult if not impossible.
-And there is a large body of literature showing that this is the case, and why.8
+After all, both Keynes (1936) and Friedman (1962) alike, the two great antagonists of the field, had agreed that a real devaluation through wage and price cuts is difficult if not impossible.
+And there is a large body of literature showing that this is the case, and why (see for example Bewley, 1999).

-In some countries there is a huge gap between the austerity programs necessary to induce sufficient price cuts to make the country competitive, and those that a society can tolerate without sliding into social unrest, if not civil war.
-Greek President Antonis Samaras was right when he compared Greece with the Weimar Republic.
-When Germany was forced to cut its product prices by 23% from 1929 to 1933 by austerity programs (Brüningsche Notverordnungen or Bruning's emergency measures), there were riots in German streets and leftwing and rightwing brigades engaged in pitched street battles.
+In some countries, there is a huge gap between the austerity programmes necessary to induce sufficient price cuts to make the country competitive and those that a society can tolerate without sliding into social unrest, if not civil war.
+Greek President Antonis Samaras was right when he compared Greece with the Weimar Republic.5 When Germany was forced to cut its product prices by 23 per cent from 1929 to 1933 by austerity programmes (Brüningsche Notverordnungen or Bruning's emergency measures), there were riots in German streets and leftwing and rightwing brigades engaged in pitched street battles.
 The country was indeed being driven to the brink of a civil war.
 What came instead in 1933 was much worse.